Dino-1337/AmbedkarGPT-Intern-Task/readme.md

 Medium & Large were okay on word-matching (ROUGE/BLEU) but slightly worse on staying real and adding noise.

-**Final tip:** Go with 250/50 splitting to cut hallucinations and get top retrieval.
+**Final tip:** Go with 250/50 splitting to cut hallucinations and get top retrieval